appthings/jbake-mobile/README.md

 			//change www/ts/model.ts access method to return a different RSS file

 Build and code comments wellcome.
 Just use a git issue to do that.

+### NOTE
+The x.pug layout may help you on a new project.